ikovaa/new_banking/README.md

 - [progressBars] Optional ( https://github.com/EthanPeacock/progressBars/releases/tag/1.0 )
 - [mythic_notify] Optional ( https://github.com/FlawwsX/mythic_notify )

-# Changes

-- Old Version 0.06 ms
-- New Version 0.01 ms
-- New Cleaner UI
-- Everything Usses Command
-- Configurable
-- Mythic Integration
-- ProgressBars Integration

 # Instalation

 1) Add `new_banking` to your server.cfg
-2) Drag the folder it into your resources folder
+2) Drag the folder into your resources folder
-3) Modify as you wish
+3) Enjoy

-## Commands
+## Usage

-> /bank Open Bank UI when near Bank |
-> /atm Open Bank UI when near ATM |
-> /closebank Closes both UI if bugged
+> Use your ALT key to open the menu

 ## Prints